|►||Other Middle East Centers|

 The Center also serves as the conduit for partnerships beyond the University that enhance and strengthen Americans’ understanding of the Middle East.

 Beyond the University

-The Center partners with the Seattle non-profit OneWorld Now! to offer Arabic language and global leadership training to minority and disadvantaged high school students in the Seattle public schools.
-For younger students, each summer the Center supports a two-week Arabic language day-camp in partnership with the Seattle Public Schools and American Cultural Exchange.
+The Center is a founding member in a partnership with the Seattle non-profit OneWorld Now!, which for over a decade has offered Arabic language and global leadership training to minority and disadvantaged high school students in the Seattle public schools.

 HISTORY OF MIDDLE EAST STUDIES AT THE UW, ONE OF THE OLDEST MIDDLE EAST PROGRAMS IN THE NATION

 1909: Middle Eastern languages first taught at the UW at what would become the Jackson School